ThatGirlJam/amuse-mobile/README.md

 1. Verify `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` in `.env.local`
 2. Check Supabase project is active
 3. Ensure API keys have correct permissions

+### No face detected

+- Ensure photo clearly shows your face
+- Use front-facing camera or upload a passport-style photo
+- Make sure lighting is adequate
+- Remove sunglasses or other face coverings

 ## Team